 Is it time to feed them?
 Whether you’ve had your plants for a few months or a few years, if you haven’t given their soil a boost of fertilizer, you’ll want to get on that.

 Different plants have different nutrient needs, so you’ll want to pick a fertilizer that gives just the right amount of nutrients for your specific plant.
 There are a few different varieties based on the type of plant; for example, orchids, succulents, and African violets have very different needs.
 But, an all-purpose houseplant fertilizer can be used to feed all of your plants if you aren’t ready to purchase a plant-specific fertilizer yet.

 Always make sure to not use more fertilizer than directed, as it can burn roots, which can harm or kill your plant.
 Also, the frequency of feedings may vary from plant to plant or season to season, so you’ll want to know your specific plants’ needs.

 Types of fertilizers

-Liquid fertilizers for indoor plants, can be mixed right into a watering can to feed plants, or you can choose granular fertilizers or spikes that go directly into the soil.
+Liquid fertilizers for indoor plants, can be mixed right into a watering can to feed your plants, or you can also choose granular fertilizers or spikes that go directly into the soil.
 The trick is to mark on your calendar when you’re fertilizing and when you’ll need to feed again so you don’t forget or overfeed.
 You could also set a reminder on your phone, place a sticker on the pot with the date it was last fertilized or create a spreadsheet to help you remember your plants’ names, nutrient needs and feeding schedule.
 With just a little TLC, your houseplants will stay happy and healthy. 🌱